 in respect to those proceedings which, had that conduct occurred in respect to proceedings of the District Court, would have rendered that person liable to apprehension under section 63 of the District Court of Western Australia Act 1969,

-the Liquor Licensing Court judge may direct the apprehension of the person and by warrant, sealed with the Seal of the Court and signed by the judge, commit the person to imprisonment and impose any penalty or combination of penalties or penalty for default that may under that section of that Act be imposed by a District Court judge.
+the chairperson may report the matter to the District Court, and the District Court has jurisdiction to deal with the matter as if it were a contempt of the District Court.

+(1a) If subsection (1) applies to an act or omission by a person and that act or omission is also an offence under this Act, the person is not liable to be punished twice.

 (2) Effect shall be given to subsection (1) in relation to any hearing or proceedings before the licensing authority, however constituted.